 Events have a lot of moving parts.
 There are a multitude of items that need your attention in order to create a fluid and memorable event.
-Selling tickets is probably an area that requires the majority of your attention (unless your event always sells out in minutes).
+Selling tickets (and establishing your ticket sales goal) is probably an area that requires the majority of your attention (unless your event always sells out in minutes).

 Have you created a plan to increase your ticket sale frequency and revenue?
 Don’t worry if you haven’t, we’ve got you covered.
 Follow along to double your ticket sales and increase your revenue.